 15th September 2021

-Definitions of rape need to be based on voluntary, genuine, and willing consent and recognize a broad range of coercive circumstances where consent cannot be voluntary, genuine, or willing and where the victim is incapable of giving consent.
+Definitions of rape need to be based on voluntary, genuine, and willing consent and recognise a broad range of coercive circumstances where consent cannot be voluntary, genuine, or willing and where the victim is incapable of giving consent.
 Concerningly, however, countries around the world, including in the Americas, have definitions of rape which are based on force or the threat of force, as opposed to lack of consent.

-Key takeaways and recommendations
+Key recommendations

 In Equality Now’s 2021 study, 23 of the 43 jurisdictions surveyed in the Americas require the use of additional violence, threat, or using the victim’s physical helplessness, incapacity, or inability to resist as elements of rape.